 RDM Sponsored Nursery Places

 The University has a scheme that enables colleges and departments to nominate staff or students for a priority place on the nursery waiting list (called a “sponsored place”).
-RDM has been allocated four sponsored places.
+RDM has been allocated five sponsored places for 2019-21.
 Please note that a sponsored place does not guarantee a nursery place, and recipients of sponsored places will be liable to pay all nursery fees.
 For full details of eligibility and how to apply for an RDM sponsored nursery place, please see policy and application form below:

 If you are on the University’s nursery waiting list at the moment and you wish to be considered for a sponsored space, please complete the application form and return to Felicity Green.